ChetanKawarkhe/SQL_tutorial/SQL.md

 ## 04/02/2023
 #### `5) Large Object:-`
   a) Character large object:
-    - It is used to store the Binary value of image, mp4, mp3, document .....upto 4GB size.
+    - It is used to store characters upto 4GB of size.
     - Syntax: ```CLOB```

   b) Binary large object :